Data-Innovation-Research-Institute/python-spreadsheet/README.md

 ![Travis (.org)](https://img.shields.io/travis/DrJeffreyMorgan/python-spreadsheet.svg)

-A wrapper around the openpyxl Workbook that provides a typewriter style write-and-advance metaphor.
+A wrapper around the openpyxl Workbook that uses a typewriter style write-and-advance metaphor.
+Cell values are set without needing to explicitly state column/row coordinates such as A1 and D6.

 ## Install